 Gardening can be incredibly relaxing and rewarding once you get the hang of it.
 However, it does without a doubt require a surprising amount of physical labour, a lot of research, and bounds of patience.
-After all, you need to consider plenty of things such as the quality of the soil, choosing the correct plants and flowers, the proper techniques, and of course preventing pests from chewing on your precious plants.
+After all, you need to consider plenty of things such as the quality of the soil, choosing the correct plants and flowers beginners can grow, the proper techniques, and of course preventing pests from chewing on your precious plants.
 You can call pest control for termites or other nasty insects that have decided to plague your garden, but as for the rest of it, here are a few of the most common gardening mistakes that you actively have to be careful to avoid.

 The seasons contribute a lot to the growth of your plants – and one common mistake is choosing the wrong time to start planting.
 In the Philippines, planting is often better during the cold season, November to February, though there may also be plants that are better off at warmer temperatures such as March to May.
 Other plants and flowers thrive in wetter environments, making June to October perfect.